githubstevemas/PyScraper/README.md

 # PyScraper :snake:

-Get all the datas from [books.toscrape.com](https://books.toscrape.com).

-The script uses the BeautifulSoup library to parse the HTML content of the website and extract information such as book titles, prices, ratings, and descriptions.
+Get informations from [books.toscrape.com](https://books.toscrape.com) like book titles, prices, ratings, descriptions and many more.

 ## How it works

-When launched, you can choose if you want to download the corresponding image files of books.
-The informations (title, price, description, etc..) will be saved locally in an "Outputs" folder, and each category of books will be saved in separate CSV files.
-Finally, the date of the scraping will be included in the name of the folder for a better manage of backups.
+When launched, all the datas will be saved locally in an "Outputs" folder, and each category of books will be saved in separate CSV files.
+Date of scraping is included in the folder name for a better manage of backups.
+Finally, you can choose if you want to download the corresponding images files of books.

 ## Requirements